jarrodBrandreth/fooCoding-module-databases/Week1/week1.md

 ### Create a user, grant privileges, create database

 ```
-# Create a new user with privileges
-mysql> GRANT ALL PRIVILEGES ON *.* TO 'hyfuser'@'localhost' IDENTIFIED BY 'hyfpassword';

-Query OK, 0 rows affected, 1 warning (0.01 sec)

 # Create a database to work with

-mysql>create database todo_app
+mysql> create database foodb;

+# Create the user
+mysql> CREATE USER  'foouser'@'localhost' IDENTIFIED BY 'foopassword';

+# Grant privileges
+mysql> GRANT ALL PRIVILEGES ON *.foodb TO 'foouser'@'localhost';

+# The old way to create a new user with privileges
+mysql> GRANT ALL PRIVILEGES ON *.foodb TO 'foouser'@'localhost' IDENTIFIED BY 'foopassword';

+# note: this is deprecated in 5.7, and might (will?) be removed in future releases

 ```
 ---